jasonroman/flot-barnumbers-enhanced/README.md

             numbers: {
                 show: true,
                 // all 3 of the following values should be set when using threshold
-                yAlign: 0, // shows numbers at the top of the bar, set to 0
                 threshold: 0.50, // any value lower than 50% of the maximum data point will display above the bar
+                yAlign: function(y) { return y; }, // shows numbers at the top of the bar
                 yOffset: 5 // pixel offset so numbers are not right up on the edge of the top of the bar }
+        }
+    ]);

+**Using the threshold feature on a horizontal bar chart:**

+    $.plot('#plot', [{
+        data: [ ... ],
+        bars: {
+            numbers: {
+                show: true
+                // all 3 of the following values should be set when using threshold
+                threshold: 0.25, // any value lower than 25% of the maximum data point will display above the bar
+                xAlign: function(x) { return x; }, // shows numbers at the top of the bar
+                xOffset: 5 // pixel offset so numbers are not right up on the edge of the top of the bar }
         }
     ]);